 It’s important to set your intention for creating a mood board before you start:

 Everything you put in your online environment affects how you will communicate what you stand for to your audience.
 What kind of interior design elements do your favorite websites make you think of?
-A comfortable coffee shop where you could work (and browse articles) all day?
-An EDM concert with a lot of bright colors (everywhere you turn is there something to see)?
+After you define the mood, start collecting assets for your brand.

 Determining the aesthetics for your website is similar to choosing clothing for different occasions.
 Just as you would choose your clothing intentionally for different events, you’ll want to choose your brand colors, aesthetic, and designs for different projects intentionally.